wp-plugins/access-consciousness-tm/readme.txt

 Tested up to: 3.6
 Stable tag: 2.0

-Searches for Access Consciousness&reg; registered trademark terms and appends an &reg; suffix.
+Searches for Access Consciousness&reg; registered trademark terms and appends the &reg; suffix.

 == Description ==

-This plugin searches content, excerpt, titles, link names, and link descriptions for Access Consciousness&reg; registered trademark terms (French and English) and appends an &reg; suffix.
+This plugin searches content, excerpt, titles, link names, and link descriptions for Access Consciousness&reg; registered trademark terms (French and English) and appends the &reg; suffix.
 The suffix is wrapped within an HTML span tag with a class name of "acreg".
 As an example, you can use the following CSS to position and size the suffix text.

 `
 .acreg {